UI-Gurus/tutorials/react.md

 export default App;
 ```

-First, we are importing the new component and the object with the supplies information.
-Here comes the interesting stuff.
-In the `render` method we are creating a `<ul>` element and inside this element we are creating iterative a list of supplies. `Object.keys()` receives an object and it will return each one of the keys of that object, in this case it will return `supply1`, `supply2` and `supply3`.
-So, we can do a `map` over those values and therefor the `map` function receives the `key` as a parameter and creates a `<ListSupply>` element for each `key` on the `MyStockList` object.
+First, the new component and the object with the supplies information are imported.
+In the `render` method a `<ul>` element is created and within this element a list of supplies is created iteratively. `Object.keys()` receives an object and it will return each one of the keys of that object, in this case it will return `supply1`, `supply2` and `supply3`.
+So, a `map` function can be performed over those values and therefore the `map` function receives the `key` as a parameter and creates a `<ListSupply>` element for each `key` on the `MyStockList` object.
 The `<ListSupply>` element receives one of the values of that object as a prop, then that component process the props and displays the content.

 ## Controlled Components

-Ok let's see more components, in this case special components to manage forms.
-But what are the characteristics of a controlled component? they have functions to govern the data going into them on every `onChange` event, rather than grabbing the data only once.
+Controlled components are special components to manage forms.
+They have functions to govern the data going into them on every `onChange` event, rather than grabbing the data only once.
 This governed data is then saved to state (in this case, the parent/container component's state).
 Data displayed by a controlled component is received through props passed down from its parent/container component.

 This is a one way loop.
 Data goes from child component input to parent component state and back down to the child component via props.
-This is what in React application architecture we call undirectional data flow.
+This is what in React application architecture it's called undirectional data flow.

-So, let's create a form component as a controlled component.
-Create a new file named `form.js` and copy the following code:
+In the following example a new file named `form.js` with this code is created:

 ```javascript
 import React, {Component} from 'react'